 A simple decision tree for determining if a passenger on the Titanic survived conditional on different characteristics.

-We typically use decision trees when problem involves non-linear relationships with complex interactions while requiring both high predictive accuracy and a relatively simple interpretability and attribution.
-If more predictive accuracy is required, we usually switch to ensemble methods such as Random Forests or Boosted Trees.
+In our consulting work, we typically select decision trees when a problem involves non-linear relationships with complex interactions while requiring both high predictive accuracy and a relatively simple interpretability and attribution.
+If more predictive accuracy is required, we usually switch to ensemble methods such as Random Forests or Gradient Boosted Trees.